Skip to main content

 • Domain Table: Displays all domains that have contributed to generating answers to your prompts, sorted by retrieval rate (from highest to lowest).

-Domain Table
+Domain table

 The domain table shows: